WikiToLearn/WikiToLearnHome/doc/src/vm-setup.md

 ## Network stuff

-WikiToLearn has a complex layout because is a multi-domain website, this is why we have the `tuttorotto.biz` domain.
+WikiToLearn has a complex layout because is a multi-domain website, this is why we have the `local.wikitolearn-test.org` domain.

 This domain si pointed to 127.0.0.1 (the local pc), if you have the WikiToLearn system running on a VM is like to have the system running on another PC.